dylan-security-journey/Dell-Zero-Trust-Design/Introduction-Zero-Trust.md

 ## Other Zero Trust Standards & Regulations

-National Cybersecurity Council (NCSC):
+National Cybersecurity Council (NCSC): Promotes Zero Trust adpotion in UK and publishes ZT principles

-General Data Protection and Regulation (GDPR):
+General Data Protection and Regulation (GDPR): A regulation in EU that spans data protection and privacy of employees, regulation is required when implementing (SIEM) analytics